Peuuuur-Noel/unraid-web-push-notification/README.md

 # Web Push Notification Agent plugin for Unraid

-Add push notification agent to Unraid to receive notifications in your browser.
+An Unraid plugin to add push notifications to your browser.

 ## What is it?